-2. Earn a PsyD or PhD in psychology.
+2. Earn a doctoral degree in psychology.

 For more information about the doctoral programs offered in North Dakota, see our Psychology Schools in North Dakota page.

-1. Submit an initial application to the Board.
+3. Submit an initial application to the Board.

-When you have fulfilled the SPE hours and your initial documents have been processed by the NDSBPE, the Board Office will initiate an invitation for you to fill out the Psychology Licensure Universal System (PLUS) Application.
+When you have fulfilled the supervised experience hours and your initial documents have been processed by the NDSBPE, the Board Office will initiate an invitation for you to fill out the Psychology Licensure Universal System (PLUS) Application.
 This online form requires a fee of $200, paid to the Association of State and Provincial Psychology Boards (ASPPB).
 The PLUS Portal is used in participating jurisdictions, including North Dakota, to help keep psychologists’ licensure information in an accessible, standardized location that can streamline future license applications.

-4. Pass the North Dakota psychology licensing exams.
+6. Pass the North Dakota psychology licensing exams.

 After your passing EPPP score has been reported to the Board, you will be invited to take an oral examination that covers ethical and legal issues relevant to the practice of psychology in North Dakota.
 You will need to have a knowledge of ethics, law, and jurisprudence, as well as a familiarity with national and North Dakota laws and regulations related to psychology.
 The Board determines the acceptable level of performance, and a majority decision is required for the issuing of a license.

-5. Receive your license from the Board.
+7. Receive your license from the Board.

 When the Board has received and approved all of your application materials, including your EPPP exam and oral exam scores, you will receive your license from the NDSBPE.

-Expedited North Dakota Licensure
+North Dakota Expedited Licensure

-Licensing Renewal and Continuing Professional Education Information
+License Renewal and Continuing Education

-North Dakota Psychology Jobs and Salary Information
+North Dakota Psychologist Jobs and Salary Information

-|Psychologists, All Other||30||$93,570|
+|Psychologists, All Other

-|Psychology Teachers, Postsecondary||70||$81,460|
+|Psychology Teachers, Postsecondary